hashkat/hashkat/docs/tutorial12.md

 * a constant number of 1000 agents
 * a maximum simulation time of 1000 simulated minutes
-* a maximum real time of 1 minute
+* a maximum real time of 30 minutes
 * followback implemented
 * the twitter follow model implemented, with the twitter_suggest and the hashtag follow model evenly weighted and the other follow models being excluded from this simulation
 * No unfollowing allowed